mlinreallife/blog/content/posts/how_to_win_friends_and_influence_people.md

 ---
-title: "How to win friends and influence people: an uplifting and disappointing reading"
+title: "How to win friends and influence people: a disappointing reading"
 date: 2020-09-18T17:01:10+02:00
 draft: true
 ---